 Supervisor training events are planned by the clinical tutor team in collaboration with our neighbouring programmes.

-The Supervisor Training and Recognition (STAR) programme has been developing as a national initiative over a number of years with a plan for this to be formally adopted by the BPS as an accreditation structure for applied psychology supervision.
+The Supervisor Training and Recognition (STAR) programme has been developed as a national initiative over a number of years.
+In 2009 it was adopted formally by the BPS and implemented as an accreditation structure for all applied psychology supervision.

 There are three forms of supervisor training available:

-Initial Supervisor Training Workshops consist of 4 training days, attendance at peer supervision meetings and the submission of a short portfolio of work at the end of the year.
-The general audience for these workshops is either new supervisors wanting to extend their knowledge and practice, or more established supervisors who want a recap.
-Documentation from the latest training course can be downloaded on the right hand side.
+Initial Supervisor Training Workshops (ISW) consist of 4 training days, attendance at peer supervision meetings and the submission of a portfolio of work at the end of the year.
+The participants are new supervisors wanting to provide a placement for the Sheffield DClinPsy programme, and more established supervisors who want to refresh their supervisory practice.

 Following the May 2012 HPC/BPS visit we have clarified the training provision for supervisors providing placements for trainees.
-Training provision includes programme specific information, Initial and Advanced Supervisor Workshops.
+Training provision includes programme specific Introductory workshops, Initial and Advanced Supervisor Workshops.

-HPC/BPS are focusing on how clinical psychology training programmes ensure the quality of our supervisors.
+HCPC/BPS are focusing on how clinical psychology training programmes ensure the quality of our supervisors.
 One of the easiest ways of supervisors updating and extending their skills is to attend supervisory training events.
-Sheffield, Leeds and Hull are in the process of developing a monitoring framework whereby we can keep records of attendance as part of our quality assurance processes for our supervisors.
-How this is done in practice is still under discussion and consultation and will include other kinds of supervisory contributions and learning.
-However, this new emphasis from our regulatory bodies makes it important that clinical psychology supervisors think about updating their supervisory skills.
+Sheffield, Leeds and Hull keep and monitor supervisor attendance at supervisor training events as part of our quality assurance processes for our supervisors.
+We require our supervisors to update their supervisory knowledge and skills at least every 5 years in order to continue providing trainee placements.

 The Sheffield programme aims to support all our supervisors.
-We have created a mutual expectations information sheet which you can download here.
-If you have any queries please contact Dr Sue Walsh (email@example.com).
+We have created a mutual expectations information sheet to download, but if you have any queries, please contact Katherine Hildyard.

 Dates of future training